majid701/NotesApp/README.md

 The scope for the UI will be reduced wherever possible to save time and the focus area will be clean architecture following Modern App Architecture.

+## How to run
+1. Create a firebase project and register an android app inside it.
+2. Download google-services.json file and copy over under the app/ folder
+3. Create a firestore database instance in Test mode (not recommended for production) and make sure security rules allow read / writes to `/notes` collection

 ## Functionality
 - [x] Show a list of notes fetched from the database
 - [x] Show note details